When Spanish Backfires

 Your brain is lazy.

-Sometimes, your copy and marketing will have to pick up the slack for this lazy brain.
-It doesn’t like to work.
-Our brain does not analyze all the choices.
-And it is certainly not rational.
-We have to connect the dots between features and benefits for our audience.
-Even though the connection between a feature and a benefit might seem obvious – you are relying on a lazy brain to make that connection.
+Here’s the key: We have to connect the dots between features and benefits for our audience.
+Even though the connection between a feature and a benefit might seem obvious, you are relying on a lazy brain to make that connection.

 Here’s an example.
 Which do you think is more motivating?